maltez/Node_Course/home-work/README.md

 # Homework 3
 Create singletone based on generator.
 Generator returns random n niumbers.
 Numbers must be integers.
 Create proxy object that will be validate User class input.
 Age - is integer, in range 0 - 100.
 Name is the string.
 Min length 3 max length 50.
 Proxy should add full name field that would be concatination of First nad last name.

+# Homework 4
+Create class car.
+And create logger that will be log all movings, coordinates and fuel level of this car Create you own event emitter.
+It should predefine listeners for 3 events.
+Listen, start and stop.
+Shold have ability extend max listeners count via setter and remove listener by name.